raghalink/Retail_Analytics_Engineering_Pipeline/README.md

 - Balancing speed, accuracy, and performance to enable timely insights
 - Structuring analytics outputs so they can be easily explained, trusted, and acted upon

-The technical implementation (SQL views, materialized views, dbt models) serves the primary goal of enabling reliable analysis and better business decisions, rather than showcasing tools in isolation
+The technical implementation serves the primary goal of enabling reliable analysis and better business decisions, rather than showcasing tools in isolation.

-___
+---

 ## 🛠️ Tech Stack